Lexogen-Tools/sars-cov-2_analysis/README.md

 * provide this single demultiplexed fastq file to the analysis script and
 * list all the samples of your run in the sample-sheet.csv file together with their complete combination of i7, i5, and i1 barcode sequences

 The analysis script will then perform demultiplexing of i7/i5 and i1 indices together and analyze all corresponding samples in one go.
-For further information on how to use iDemuxCPP and demutliplex into a single fastq file preserving the index information in read headers, please refer to the iDemuxCPP Readme (https://github.com/Lexogen-Tools/idemuxcpp).
+For further information on how to use iDemuxCPP and demultiplex into a single fastq file preserving the index information in read headers, please refer to the iDemuxCPP Readme (https://github.com/Lexogen-Tools/idemuxcpp).

 ### Trimming with cutadapt